kkyr/fig/README.md

 - Define your **configuration**, **validations** and **defaults** in a single location
 - Optionally **load from the environment** as well
+- Optionally **profiles** as well
+- Set environment variable in config file with default value
 - Only **3** external dependencies
 - Full support for`time.Time` & `time.Duration`
 - Tiny API